highlando/toolsem-goes-ebook/README.md

 This book lists and illustrates tools that makes you become effective with almost no effort.

+# Contents

-There will be two chapters:
+There will be two volumes:

 ## 1. Necessity
 0. git aka. version control